-Personal Profile/Personal Summary – name it what you like but having a section which highlights your experience, skillset (technical and soft skills) is a great introduction to your CV.
-I see so many people miss this important section out.
-I once read an article which suggested to break it down into 3 parts, the first a sentence about your past skills/experience, a second point about your present role and where you are currently at and the third sentence relating to your future aspirations.
-As the stats show, recruiters and hiring managers only spend 6 seconds on a CV before deciding on whether to move forward so this section has to be concise and grab our attention.
+However, it’s essential to include some critical sections to ensure that your CV stands out from the rest.
+One of the essential sections is the Personal Profile/Personal Summary.
+This section should highlight your experience, skillset (technical and soft skills), and be an introduction to your CV.
+Unfortunately, many people miss this crucial section.
+A great way to break down this section is to have three parts.
+The first part should be a sentence about your past skills and experience, the second part should describe your current role and where you are currently at, and the third part should relate to your future aspirations.
+As recruiters and hiring managers spend only 6 seconds on a CV before deciding whether to move forward, this section should be concise and grab their attention.

-Work Experience – the key details needed is the company name, location, job title(s) and date range of job tenure.
-Next, you should not only be highlighting your key responsibilities and day to day tasks, but also any key achievements you have had throughout your role – or another way to think about is areas of work you have been proud of.
-Try and be concise in this section and not to waffle on too much…the elaboration can be done throughout the interview stages.
+Your Work Experience section should include the company name, location, job title(s), and date range of job tenure.
+In addition to highlighting your key responsibilities and day-to-day tasks, you should also mention any key achievements or areas of work that you’re proud of.
+Try to keep this section concise and avoid waffling too much.
+Elaboration can be done throughout the interview stages.

-Skills – I have seen many different versions of this section.
-Some include only technical/hard skills, whereas others bring in softer skills and personality traits.
-Some decide on a more creative and visual layout, whereas others like to create lists in bullet points.
-Whatever you do, the key here is to include any skills which are important and significant to your career and job roles and/or is important to the roles you are looking to move into… (quick tip: go through job descriptions of the roles you are interested in and make sure you have included as many key skills they have outlined that you can honestly say are relevant to you).
+The Skills section is another critical part of your CV, and there are different ways to present it.
+Some people prefer to include only technical/hard skills, while others include softer skills and personality traits.
+It’s essential to include any skills that are significant to your career and job roles or important to the roles you’re looking to move into.
+A quick tip is to go through job descriptions of the roles you’re interested in and include as many key skills as possible that are relevant to you.

-Education and Qualifications.
-What is says on the tin….This is a formality, including any previous University and College certifications but also more relevant MBA’s or training certificates.
+Your Education and Qualifications section should include any previous University and College certifications, as well as relevant MBA’s or training certificates.